One Graph to Track Them All: Dynamic GNNs for Single- and Multi-View Tracking: Datasets

 \subsection{Annotation}

 We rely on a semi-automated process to annotate our dataset.
-First, we extract monocular trajectories using a pre-trained version of ByteTrack \citep{ZhangByteTrack2022}.
+First, we extract monocular trajectories using a pre-trained version of ByteTrack \citep{Zhang22d}.
 Next, we convert the detected bounding boxes to 3D bounding cylinders using the calibration and the reconstructed mesh.
 We then merge 3D trajectories that are close to each other, representing the same object viewed by different cameras.
 Finally, we developed a tool to visualize and clean up the annotations directly in 3D, displaying all overlapping views at once.
 Manual cleanup is performed at 1 FPS, and once completed, the annotations are linearly interpolated to 10 FPS.
+Due to time limitation, only the first 8 cameras in the first sequence are manually cleaned up.
+The rest of the dataset is provided with noisy pseudo-labels obtained from the automated part of the annotation pipeline.